• 10.00am - 5.30pm

 Rise to power

-By the mid-18th century, the previously dominant Mughal Empire was collapsing as native and European states attempted to carve out their own power bases.
+By the mid-18th century, the previously dominant Mughal Empire was collapsing as local rivals and European states attempted to carve out their own power bases.

-After successfully battling the French for trading supremacy, and simultaneously involving itself in local politics, the Company became India’s leading power following Robert Clive’s victory at Plassey in 1757.
+After successfully battling the French for trading supremacy, and simultaneously involving itself in local politics, the Company became India’s leading power in the wake of Robert Clive’s victory at Plassey in 1757.
 In the years that followed, it expanded its Indian domains.

 Culture clash

-Some changes, such as outlawing sati (a widow's suicide by fire) and child marriage, may have been well-meaning.
+Some changes, such as outlawing 'sati' (a widow's suicide by fire) and child marriage, may have been well-intentioned.
 But the British imposed them without any regard for Indian culture.

-Fears that the British were also trying to force conversion to Christianity upon the Indian people led to a widespread feeling that the traditional way of life was threatened.
+Fears that the British were also trying to force conversion to Christianity upon the Indian people led to widespread concerns that the traditional way of life was under threat.

 A sepoy and his wife, 1810